About The Seven Sisters and the Geirangerfjorden Waterfalls

 We mentioned earlier that our visit to the Seven Sisters Waterfall involved many other waterfalls.

-So we’ll continue this writeup with the progression of the waterfalls that we managed to see during our visit in July 2005.
+So we’ll continue this writeup with the progression of the waterfalls that we managed to see during our visit in July 2005, which was on a typical tourist cruise going all the way through Geirangerfjorden and back.

 Experiencing the Geirangerfjorden Cruise – Gjerdefossen and the Eagle Road